kserbouty/interface-vuejs/README.md

 ## Introduction

-Graphical user interface to manage resources from the [Symfony API](https://github.com/kserbouty/backend-symfony).
+Graphical interface connecting to the [Symfony API](https://github.com/kserbouty/backend-symfony) to manage its resources.

 ### Features